zac-heisey/murray-lampert/_posts/2018-06-06-5-signs-youre-working-with-the-wrong-home-contractor.md

 categories:
 - Home Remodeling
 featured-image: "/uploads/contractor.jpg"
-excerpt: Having trouble working with or selecting a remodeling contractor?
+description: Having trouble working with or selecting a remodeling contractor?
 Here are 5 signs you're working with (or about to work with) the wrong home remodeling contractor.
 author: Gregg Cantor
 layout: blocks